 Select your location, starting year and starting semester below to display your program structure and a recommended study sequence.

-Completion of the above plus one further advanced sociology course enables you to graduate with a Sociology major (please follow the link to see the list of advanced courses available in the Sociology major).
-Register your selected Majors and Minors.
+Completion of the above plus one further advanced sociology course enables you to graduate with a Sociology major (please follow the link to see the list of developing and graduate courses available in the Sociology major).
+Apply for your selected Majors and Minors.

-In addition, select 8 courses to complete 1 major from those listed below or 2 minors from those listed below:
+In addition, select 8 courses (96 units) to complete 1 major from those listed below or 2 minors from those listed below:

 - Development Studies